-Also, most captives, particularly domestic captives, require an annual statement of actuarial opinion and a supporting actuarial analysis from a credentialed actuary.
+Also, most captives, particularly domestic captives require an annual statement of actuarial opinion and a supporting actuarial analysis from a credentialed actuary.

 It is important to let clients know that you have the resources available should they want to consider a captive.
-SIGMA can provide the actuarial support needed when considering a captive.
+SIGMA can provide the actuarial support needed when considering a captive and related to captive management.
 Captives are certainly not for every client, but it is important to make sure you can offer your client these services, should they need or want them.